ingonyama-zk/developer-docs/docs/icicle/integrations.md

 :::

-Make sure your golang circuit project has `gnark` as a dependency.
-And make sure that you are using the master branch for now.
+Make sure your golang circuit project has `gnark` as a dependency and that you are using the master branch for now.

 ```
 go get 	github.com/consensys/gnark@master